-To link to this resource use: https://libraries.indiana.edu/resources/libertymag
+To link to this database use: https://libraries.indiana.edu/databases/libertymag

 Liberty Magazine Historical Archive, 1924-1950 provides users engaged in research of the 20th century a range of art, stories, articles and advertisements offering insight into Depression Era and World War II America.

 Liberty: A Weekly for Everybody was founded in 1924 by Joseph Patterson, publisher of the New York Daily News and Robert McCormick, publisher of the Chicago Tribune.
 Information was presented in a style heavily influenced by the emerging motion picture industry and focused on the most sensational and popular issues.
 The magazine flourished when illustrated magazines were the most important form of mass entertainment.
 During the following 26 years the magazine charted the moods, attitudes, lifestyles, fads, and fortunes of middle America through its three most significant decades.